- This event has passed.

 The John Beargrease Sled Dog Marathon

-Established in 1980, the John Beargrease Sled Dog Marathon is the longest sled dog race in the lower 48 states, and is a qualifier for the famed Iditarod Dog Sled Race in A
+Established in 1980, the John Beargrease Sled Dog Marathon is the longest sled dog race in the lower 48 states, and is a qualifier for the famed Iditarod Dog Sled Race in Alaska.

 There will be 60+ world class mushers at this year’s race and over 500 volunteers from around the country.